 On December 15, 2022, Golden announced assay results from 31 holes of the DD program recently completed on the Sarita Este property, totaling 1,825 meters.
-The recent results confirm the mineralization at Sico is concentrated on the eastern flank of the prospect, and the drilling to date has intercepted a mineralized footprint of approximately 300m x 120m with potential to expand in multiple directions.
+The recent results confirmed the mineralization at Sico is concentrated on the eastern flank of the prospect, and the drilling to date has intercepted a mineralized footprint of approximately 300m x 120m with potential to expand in multiple directions.
 The Company has planned a follow up drilling campaign to test the trend of the mineralization, to follow up on the open trends, and to increase the size of the mineralized zone as well as to test targets to the north.
 Recent trenching to the north of the Sico prospect has uncovered quartz-hematite veins which appear mineralized and which have been sampled and sent for analysis.
 Mineralization at Sico is hosted in near-surface iron-oxide bearing veins, veinlets and fractures within Tertiary volcanic rocks.
 Recently completed testing for cyanide extractability of gold shows excellent recoveries averaging 89%.
 The prospect lies approximately 3km southwest of the Taca Taca copper porphyry deposit (owned by First Quantum Minerals) and 55km directly north of the currently producing Lindero gold mine (owned by Fortuna Silver).

-In January 2023, Golden Minerals provided notice that they are electing to exercise their option to hold 51% of the Sarita Este concession as provided for in our Earn In Agreement dated December 2, 2019.
+In January 2023, Golden provided notice that they are electing to exercise their option to hold 51% of the Sarita Este concession as provided for in the Earn-In Agreement dated December 2, 2019.

 In March 2023, Cascadero commenced a laboratory testing program on mineral samples from Taron (Argentina) deposit at the University of British Columbia.
 The Cascadero Copper Corporation Cesium Extraction Process (United States Patent 10,738,370, August 11, 2020) uses acid extraction to dissolve cesium from Taron mineralization.
 Cesium is then precipitated from solution as a cesium alum with addition of aluminum sulfate.
 The cesium alum is then recrystallized and purified to form a cesium hydroxide solution.
 Cesium hydroxide is a precursor for manufacture of cesium salts, including cesium formate for drilling fluid (for oil and gas drilling).
 The objective of the testing program is to investigate acid leaching of cesium with the goal of minimizing the acid usage per unit of cesium extraction and recovering dissolved cesium from solution.
-The testing will last 3 months.
-The test results from this program will be used to complete an engineering scoping study on the recovery of cesium from the Taron mineralization.